dimpolitik/DeepOtolith/README.md

 # DeepOtolith
-Automating fish ageing from otolith images using deep learning (the role of multitask learning)
+Automating fish ageing from otolith images using deep learning and multitask learning.

 ## Short description